I can be reached by email at email@example.com.

 From 2018-2019, I was Science editor for the Glasgow University Magazine (GUM), which was a fascinating and enjoyable position in science communication.
-During my undergraduate degree, I was involved in a number of societies (from PhilSoc to the Alexandrian Society) and I would always thoroughly recommend involvement (so long as you have time) in any of them!
+I was involved in a number of societies (from PhilSoc to the Alexandrian Society) and I would always thoroughly recommend involvement, so long as you have time.

 Academic and Professional Body Membership